pilbender/dojoExample/README.md

 About
 =====

 Example code to illustrate how to use Dojo to create rich user interfaces.

+This example project uses Dojo 1.9 techniques.
+Many examples are taken from the official Dojo documentation.
+Where that documentation or code is out of date, this project adapts it to more modern techniques.

 How to
 =======